 How Do You Obtain a Certificate of Compliance?

-You can seek a Certificate of Compliance from either a private certifier or from their local council.
+You can seek a Certificate of Compliance from either a private certifier or from a local council.
 This involves the certifier or local authority inspecting the barrier around a pool or spa.
-They are checking that it is compliant with the legislative regulations.
-If it is compliant, you will receive a Certificate of Compliance which is valid for three years.
+If it is compliant with the legislative regulations, you will receive a Certificate of Compliance which is valid for three years.
 If you are selling the property or leasing it out, you will need the certificates.
-The Registration Certificate and the Certificate of Compliance must be attached to the sale Contract or to the Residential Tenancy Agreement.
-This does not apply to strata properties (with more than two lots), or in a community scheme.
+The Registration Certificate and the Certificate of Compliance must be attached to the sale contract or to the residential tenancy agreement.
+This does not apply to strata properties (with more than two lots), or properties in a community scheme.

 What Is a Certificate of Non-Compliance?

-If a Certificate of Non-Compliance is attached the responsibility will transfer to the Purchaser.
-They will become responsible for bringing the pool or spa into compliance within 90 days after settlement.
+If a Certificate of Non-Compliance is attached the responsibility will transfer to the purchaser, who must bring the pool or spa into compliance within 90 days of settlement.
 Unlike the Certificate of Compliance, the Certificate of Non-Compliance is only valid for one (1) year; if it lapses the owner will have to apply for a new certificate.

 Purchasing a Property with a Swimming Pool

-When purchasing a property with a swimming pool it is important for your solicitor to check the compliance status of the swimming pool.
-They can check if the swimming pool registration is missing, or the pool is non-compliant.
+When purchasing a property with a swimming pool it is important for your solicitor to check the compliance status of the pool.
+They can check if the pool registration is missing, or if it is non-compliant.
 Your solicitor will do this by requesting the notice provided by the certifier or the council from the seller’s solicitor.
-This can be useful in negotiating the price of the property, and it will let you know what steps you need to perform post-settlement, on bringing the pool into compliance.
+This can be useful in negotiating the price of the property, and it will inform you as to what steps you need to perform post- settlement, if you need to bring the pool within the regulations.